BuildAnythingWithCode/odin-recipes/README.md

 This project is to solidify my understanding of HTML.
+Yay!